 We mostly stay at state or national park campgrounds, which saves a lot of money.

 After camping through Europe I’m so grateful that most North American campgrounds charge per campsite and not per person (This is not the case at KOAs and some private campgrounds in the U.S.).

 Most national park campgrounds will be about $20-30 per site for up to 6 people.

-- Oregon and British Columbia (Canada) have are some of my favorite state/provicial parks.
+- Oregon and British Columbia (Canada) are some of my favorite state/provincial parks.
 Oregon state campgrounds are also very affordable, $20-25 while being some of the nicest campgrounds we’ve been to.

 - Colorado and Utah have very reasonable prices and have a lot of BLMs (see next section).

 - Washington state parks are a little pricier than Oregon, but they are still reasonable compared to hotels.